[Five Fixes] Why Are My Messages Green When They Should Be Blue?

 iMessage is a useful feature for iOS users to communicate with each other.
 As iMessage delivers messages through internet connection, it's different from standard SMS messaging, and users don't need to pay additional fees for sending and receiving message through iMessage.
 In general, if your message shows in a blue bubble, it means that your text has been sent to other Apple users.
 However, if your iPhone messages are green, you may send your messages to a non-Apple user, or there are some problems with your iPhone.
-If you want to know what leads to green message on iPhone and how to fix it, please read the content below.

 Part 1: Why Are My Messages Green When They Should Be Blue?